 In addition, the board of directors may, in its sole discretion, amend, suspend, or terminate the share repurchase program at any time if it determines that the funds available to fund the share repurchase program are needed for other business or operational purposes or that amendment, suspension or termination of the share repurchase program is in the best interest of our stockholders.
-If the board of directors decides to amend, suspend or terminate the share repurchase program, we will provide stockholders with no less than 10 days' prior written notice, which notice may be provided (a) in a current report on Form 8-K or in our annual or quarterly reports, all publicly filed or furnished with the SEC, or (b) in a separate mailing to our stockholders.
+If the board of directors decides to amend, suspend or terminate the share repurchase program, we will provide stockholders with no less than 10 days' prior written notice, which notice may be provided (a) in a current report on Form 8-K or in our annual or quarterly reports, as publicly filed or furnished with the SEC, or (b) in a separate mailing to our stockholders.
 Therefore, you may not have the opportunity to make a repurchase request prior to any potential termination of our share repurchase program.
+On March 24, 2020, in response to the COVID-19 pandemic, our board of directors approved the suspension of our share repurchase program, effective as of April 6, 2020.